Cam787/samlTestApp/README.md

 Expand the SAML functionality (e.g., signing/authenticating requests/responses) if needed.
 Enjoy exploring and extending this SAML Service Provider App!
-Ability to persists a Service Providers configuration within the code, so it doesn't need to be generated each time Ability to persists a Identity Provider configuration within the code, so it doesn't need to be uploaded each time
+Ability to persists a Service Providers configuration within the code, so it doesn't need to be generated each time

 ---